-- P.E. is not an essential or core part of academics - Lack of funding designated to P.E. - P.E. is not a requirement - Bullying takes place during P.E./Recess - Lack of P.E./Physical activity has contributed to poor physical and mental health - With the decreased physical activity in schools, inappropriate classroom behavior has increased.
+- P.E. is not an essential or core part of academics - Lack of funding designated to P.E. - P.E. is not a requirement - Bullying takes place during P.E./Recess - Lack of P.E./Physical activity has caused more and more students to be obese and have poor physical and mental health - With the decreased physical activity in schools, inappropriate classroom behavior has increased.